-Bachelor of Arts in Biblical Studies (B.A.B.S.) program is based on 180 quarter credits, which consists of 80 quarter credits of major courses, 68 quarter credits of General Education courses and 32 quarter credits of elective (businessmajor)courses.
-The program lasts four academic years.
+Associate of Arts In Biblical Studies (A.A.B.A.) program is based on 96 quarter credits, which consists of 48 quarter credits of Business Administration courses, 36 quarter credits of General Education courses and 12 quarter credits of Elective courses.
+The program lasts two academic years.

 Student Learning Outcomes

-At the successful completion of the Bachelor of Arts in Biblical Studies (B.A.B.S.) program the student will be able to:
+At the successful completion of the Associate Degree program the student will be able to:

 Method of Education

-Classes incorporate lectures, instructional work in class, demonstrations, one-on-one tutorials, library research, and comprehensive examinations on the Bible.
-All instruction is conducted in a classroom setting.
+Classes incorporate lectures, instructional work in class, demonstrations, one-on-one tutorials, library research, and comprehensive examinations regarding Business Administration.
+Instruction for courses is conducted on campus in a classroom setting as well as online.

 The College confers an Associate Degree on those students who have fulfilled the following conditions:

 1. Completion of one of the programs offered by the College with a grade point average of a 2.0 or above.
 A minimum of 45 credits must have been taken at ICC.